Anti-discrimination and Harassment Complaint Policy

 Duty to Investigate Harassment Complaints

 Allegations of harassment require that the College take action to investigate and remedy the situation, if harassment has occurred.
 The College is legally obligated to take action to eliminate harassment that is known or should have been known to anyone in an executive, managerial or supervisory capacity.
-Employees in supervisory roles must report allegations of harassment to Simon Brown, Director, Office of Diversity and Equity.
+Employees in supervisory roles must report allegations of harassment to the Diversity Compliance Officer.

 These procedures apply to prohibited acts (defined above) by any employee (including student worker), applicant, volunteer, vendor, or contractor of the College.

-- Any employee, faculty, or student may make a report to Simon Brown, Director for the Office of Diversity and Equity and Title IX Coordinator
+- Any employee, faculty, or student may make a report to the Diversity Compliance Officer and Title IX Coordinator

-- Any faculty or staff member may also make a report to their immediate superior, who must report the allegations to the Director of the Office of Diversity and Equity
+- Any faculty or staff member may also make a report to their immediate superior, who must report the allegations to the Diversity Compliance Officer.

-- Students may also make a report to the Office of Academic and Student Success, the Office of the Dean of Students, or any faculty member, who must report the allegations to the Director of the Office of Diversity and Equity.
+- Students may also make a report to the Office of Academic and Student Success, the Office of the Dean of Students, or any faculty member, who must report the allegations to the Diversity Compliance Officer.